awslabs/aws-deployment-framework/docs/user-guide.md

 If the template that is being deployed contains a transform, such as a Serverless Transform it needs to be packaged and uploaded to S3 in every region where it will be deployed.
-This can be achieved by setting the `CONTAINS_TRANSFORM` environment variable to *True* in your pipeline definition with a deployment map file.
-Once the environment variable has been set, within your `buildspec.yml` file you will need to use the `package_transform.sh` helper script (`bash adf-build/helpers/package_transform.sh`).
+This can be achieved by setting the `CONTAINS_TRANSFORM` environment variable to `True` in your pipeline definition with a deployment map file.
+After defining the environment variable, update the `buildspec.yml` file to call the `package_transform.sh` helper script (`bash adf-build/helpers/package_transform.sh`).
 This script will package your template to each region and transparently generate a region specific template for the pipeline deploy stages.

 ```yaml
 pipelines: